By KBB.com Editors

 Most Sportage prospects will be pleased by its interior, combining real functionality with a number of upscale touches.
 The attractive cloth upholstery gives an impression of comfort and durability.
 The instrument panel has easy-to-read gauges and the center-mounted cluster has controls that are easily identified and appropriately ergonomic.
 Adding to the upscale appeal are aluminized accents on both the instrument and door panels.
 Seating position is appropriately upright and, while the available sunroof encroaches slightly on rear-seat headroom, most adults will find either front or rear seating to be generous.
 As with most compact SUVs, the fifth passenger's area, in the center of the rear seat, is somewhat marginal.Exterior

-The 2009 Kia Sportage represents a dramatic departure from the original Sportage design, which was discontinued in 2002.
+The 2010 Kia Sportage represents a dramatic departure from the original Sportage design, which was discontinued in 2002.
 Today's Sportage wears a curvaceous, almost organic look, with a get-up-and-go attitude accentuated by short overhangs, a relatively wide track, ample tires (235/60-16 all-season radials) and generous headroom.
-The 2009 model receives a revised front end that touts the new face of Kia design.
+Freshly revised last year, the 2010 model carries over the new face of Kia design.
 New wheels add a sporty look and 17-inch alloys are offered for the first time.
-The Sportage's hatch features an opening window for convenience, while the V6's dual exhaust system with chrome tips accentuates the Sportage's SUV intensions.
+The Sportage's hatch features an opening window for convenience; while the V6's dual exhaust system with chrome tips accentuates the Sportage's SUV intensions.

 Kia's tagline, "The Power to Surprise," is abundantly evident when viewing the Sportage's window sticker.
 A high level of standard equipment is part of Kia's core strategy.
 Available in either LX or EX variants, the Sportage enjoys an almost opulent level of equipment, especially considering its price range.
 Young families concerned with safety will appreciate the Electronic Stability Control (ESC) and traction control (TCS).
 Audiophiles will enjoy an AM/FM/CD/MP3 system with six speakers and a three-month subscription to SIRIUS Satellite Radio.
 Privacy side glass is standard across the board, while a sunroof is included on the EX at no additional charge.
 Finally, while we wish the roof rails offered more than the stated 100-pound capacity, they are included in the base window sticker price as standard equipment.

-The LX V6 Sport Package adds body colored side cladding, fog lights, a leather-wrapped steering wheel and shift knob and 17-inch wheels.
-On the EX, the Luxury Package includes leather seats and trim, heated front seats, automatic headlamps and a six-disc CD changer, amplifier and subwoofer.
+On the EX, the Luxury Package includes leather seats and trim, heated front seats, rear warning system, automatic headlamps and a six-disc CD changer, amplifier and subwoofer.
 Stand alone items include four-wheel drive, a navigation system (EX only), remote start and a number of dealer-installed upgrades.

 The base LX utilizes a fairly conventional (for the category) 2.0 liter in-line four, while the EX benefits from the 2.7 liter DOHC V6.
 It, along with the Hyundai Tucson and Ford Escape, were among the first to offer six-cylinder power in the compact utility category.
 We were not overly impressed by the responsiveness of the V6; it will meet consumer expectations, but we don't believe it will exceed them.
 The four-cylinder should be reserved for light duty only – no full loads, light towing and little exposure to work at high altitudes.